This guide existed previously but it became corrupted or whatever, so here it is again:

 *Don't get down when you save a team mate from certain death and you took the fall so they could escape - and they didn't say 'thanks'.
 Some players don't use the emotes, some don't know how to and some just don't realise what you just did for them.
 Support is the under-appreciated role but ironically, everyone knows that, so hey - don't worry - you're doing a good job and your team are lucky to have ya ;-)

 * If you notice one of your team dying frequently (and they're not intentionally feeding) it's OK for you to offer a bit more support to them so they can catch up.
-We all know how hard it can be to get back in the game when you've had a poor early game.
-Example - I was playing as Kuzenbo a while back and my teammate in mid was being harrassed every couple of minutes by a well-piloted Bakasura We needed our mid Agni to be powerful (and confident) for late-game so I focussed a lot more of my time on being nearby.
-Two or three failed Bakasura attacks later, he left Agni alone and our team all went on to finish well. #teamwork #makesthetowersfalldown
+We all know how hard it can be to get back in the game when you've had a poor early game or you're up against a well-drilled enemy and just can't match them.

 * Don't blame teammates for your deaths.
-If you died, ask what went wrong.
+If you died, what went wrong?
 Was it your positioning?
 Should you have a counter item already?

-*Don't react to negative in-game calls like 'you rock', 'cancel that' or 'awesome' when you die.
+*Don't react to negative in-game calls like 'you rock'>'cancel that' or a sarcastic 'nice job' when you die.
 Focus on your game and keep going, adapting to the game.
-Oh and certainly don't respond if you get any negative PMs :-o
+Oh and try your hardest not to respond if you get any negative PMs :-o

-If you are seeing negative language amongst your team, be the one to say 'no problem', 'have fun' and 'you rock'.
+If you are seeing negative language amongst your team, be the one to say 'no problem', 'have fun'.
 It's amazing how much a simple emote can spoil or energise your performance.

 Thanks for reading, I know that was a lot but hopefully this has helped or offered some kind of idea for your own build.